 The Original Inhabitants Loved Their Sport As Well

 Boomerang throwing was invented by the ABORIGINALS centuries before the white man came and it is a great Aussie pastime today.
 It is a lot of fun because once you have learnt to throw it properly, you do not have to go and chase it?
 "It comes back on it's own."

-The Boomerang is not the only thing the Aboriginal Australians invented.
+The Boomerang is not the only thing the Original Australians invented.

-Well you can every weekend - Aussie rules is played all over the country.
+Well you can every weekend - Australian Rules Football is played all over the country.
 "DO THEY PLAY WITH OUT CLOTHES?"
 Go and watch a game!

 Our summer team sports like CRICKET have a great following and you will see the teams all dressed in their whites playing cricket on ovals all over the country and if we do not play we love to watch and applaud our favourite teams.
 Then there is tennis, couples smashing the white or yellow ball from one side of the net to the other, double's or singles, day and night.
 Tennis is played in just about every city or town in Australia.